top of page

 Q: What are tariffs?

-A: Needed prescriptions may still be less expensive than U.S. prices – even with the tariff – if ordered from licensed Canadian pharmacies.
-Consumers should check with their Canadian pharmacy if there are cost-saving alternatives, such as having their orders shipped from other countries with lower tariffs.
+A: If taxes do increase, your prescriptions will still likely be less expensive when ordered from Canada.Your important, needed prescriptions are very likely to be less costly than U.S. prices – even with added taxes – if ordered from licensed Canadian pharmacies.
+Consumers should check with their Canadian pharmacy if there are cost-saving alternatives.
 You can find a list of licensed Canadian pharmacies here.

-A: U.S. drug manufacturers that buy raw materials from foreign countries also face the prospect of tariffs on those products.
+A: If taxes on Canadian pharmaceuticals increase, expect the cost of U.S. medicine to climb, too.
+U.S. drug manufacturers that buy raw materials from foreign countries also face the prospect of new taxes on these products, as well as drugs manufactured abroad – as many U.S. pharmaceuticals are.
 In fact, according to Congressional testimony, the U.S. is heavily dependent on foreign manufacturers for its pharmaceuticals - with at least 45% of finished drugs coming from abroad.
-This could also result in increased drug prices in the U.S., on top of the 2025 price hikes already enacted on pharmaceuticals sold in the U.S.
+This will likely increase drug prices in the U.S., on top of the 2025 price hikes already enacted on U.S. pharmaceuticals.

 Take action